 The issue of safety zone and loss of access is not so much a project-specific issue as it is a cumulative effects issue whereby cumulative loss of access due to drilling (and production activity where applicable) could potentially result in a displacement and demonstrated financial loss to fishing interests.
-There are two parcels in the 2012 Call for Bids that fall within the Project Area for Phase 1A.
 There is typically no more than two exploratory wells drilled per parcel and exploration licenses generally last for five years.
-Given this scenario, it is reasonable to assume there could be up to four wells drilled over five years, in addition to whatever activity is occurring on existing exploration and production licenses thus creating a cumulative loss of access to fishing activity.

-The safety exclusion zone around the Deep Panuke Offshore Gas Production Project is approximately 30 km2 due to interconnecting field flowlines.
-The SOEP safety zone is 500 m radius from each surface structure.
+The SOEP, a development project, has a safety zone is 500 m radius from each surface structure.
 Safety zones are established to prevent damage to oil and gas infrastructure, minimize likelihood and effects of environmental incidents, and maintain the safety and security of industry personnel (Stantec 2010).
-However, they may also represent lost fishing opportunity, particularly for sedentary species (e.g., scallop) or migratory species with a well-defined area and timing.
-Restrictions on fishing activity in certain areas can also potentially result in overcrowding of other areas and can potentially affect net income of commercial fishers.
+However, they may also represent lost fishing opportunity, particularly for sedentary species (e.g., surf clam) or migratory species with a well-defined area and timing.
+The Arctic surf clam fishery in particular will be vulnerable to loss of access.
+The commercial concentrations of clams that make the offshore arctic surf clam fishery viable are fixed.
+Any drilling program activities that displace fishing activity in these concentrated areas will result in a temporary direct loss of access to the fishery.
+Commercial fishers cannot move to alternative fishing grounds if exploration activities prevent them from accessing the key clam beds.
+Restrictions on invertebrate, pelagic or demersal fishing activity in certain areas can also potentially result in overcrowding of other areas and can potentially affect net income of commercial fishers.

 Given the temporary and localized nature of exploration and delineation drilling programs, loss of access from safety exclusion zones is expected to be minimal on a project-by-project basis.
-However, given the potential for cumulative loss of access on the Sable Island Bank, particularly where this area represents key fishing grounds for specific fisheries (e.g., sea cucumber, shrimp, snow crab) it will be important to consider timing of drilling programs relative to fishing seasons.
+However, given the potential for cumulative loss of access on Banquereau Bank, particularly where this area represents key fishing grounds for specific fisheries (e.g., surf clam, snow crab, sea cucumber), it will be important to consider timing of drilling programs relative to fishing seasons.